plurid/joiner/packages/joiner/README.md

 Options:

     -v, --version                   output the version number

-    -c, --configuration <file>      path to the .yaml configuration file (default: "joiner.yaml") -h, --help                      display help for command
+    -c, --configuration <file>      path to the .yaml configuration file (default: "joiner.yaml")

+    -h, --help                      display help for command

 Commands:

-    run <packageName> <command...>  run arbitrary command on package by name or on "all" packages initialize                      initialize joiner.yaml file
+    run <packageName> <command...>  run an arbitrary command on package by name or on "all" packages

+    initialize                      initialize joiner.yaml file

     list                            list joiner commandable packages

-    update <packageName>            update package by name or "all" packages patch [options] <packageName>   patch package version by name or "all" packages commit [options] <packageName>  commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages develop                         start a server to listen for changes in the development watched packages and update the cross-dependencies
+    update <packageName>            update package by name or "all" packages

+    patch [options] <packageName>   patch package version by name or "all" packages

+    commit [options] <packageName>  commit package by name or "all" packages

+    publish <packageName>           publish package by name or "all" packages

+    ucom <packageName>              upcom - update, commit - package by name or "all" packages

+    upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages

+    upcomlish <packageName>         upcomlish - update, patch, commit, publish - package by name or "all" packages

+    develop                         start a server to listen for changes in the development watched packages and update the cross-dependencies